-Students who wish to take the national SAT exam can register and pay through collegeboard.org.
+Each April, the SAT is administered to high school juniors by the state of Illinois at no cost to the student.
+In addition, juniors and seniors who wish to take the national SAT exam can register and pay through collegeboard.org.